Last Updated on July 7, 2023

 There are also several rarer colors for French Bulldogs including blue, lilac, blue merle, chocolate, and tan, or a combination of these.

-Is the Temperament of a Fluffy Frenchie the Same as a Short-Haired French Bulldog?
+Is the Temperament of a Fluffy Frenchie the Same as a Short-Haired Frenchie?

 French Bulldogs have a long history of being bred as companion animals and thus are very people-centric dogs.

-The Fluffy Frenchie is no different.
+Fluffy Frenchies are no different.
 These dogs thrive on attention and get along well with most people.

 They also want to be around their people every minute of the day and do not do well being left alone for long periods.